azorfus/Tag/README.md

 # Tag
-A dead parser written for a hopeful dream.
-I gave up.
+A complete working parser with error detection for a compiler I was working on